elva-labs/braincells/serverless-aws/index.md

 # Outline

 Building expertise in serverless computing, from a beginner to an advanced level, involves understanding cloud platforms, serverless technologies, and best practices.
-Below is a curriculum that takes you from "zero to hero" in serverless development:
+Below is a curriculum that takes you from "zero to hero" in serverless development.

 ## Module 1: Introduction to Cloud Computing and Serverless